 “Grandma was Right: Why Cohabitation Undermines Relational Happiness, but is Increasing Anyway" Appendix with proofs and derivations Kyklos: International Review for Social Sciences (November 2007), vol. 60, no. 4, pp. 617-645.

 “Affirmative Action in College Admissions: Examining Labor Market Effects of Four Alternative Policies" Contemporary Economic Policy (January 2002), vol. 20, no. 1, pp. 12-24.

 "Social Norms and the Time Allocation of Women's Labor in Burkina Faso" (with Michael Kevane, Santa Clara University) Appendix with Proofs and Derivations avaiable.
 Presented at the U.C.
 Berkeley Development Economics Seminar by Kevane, October 1998.
 Review of Development Economics (February 2001), vol. 5, no. 1, pp. 119–129.

-"Assessing the Impact and Sustainability of Village Water Systems" (with David Berger, UC Berkeley, and Matthew Pearson, in partnership with Living Water.org.)
+"Assessing the Impact and Sustainability of Village Water Systems in Uganda" (with David Berger, UC Berkeley, Emily McPartlon, and Morgan Adams, USF) in partnership with Living Water.org.